sosise/sosise-docs/documentation/unifiers.md

             shop: ['required', 'string'],
         });

-        // If it fails throw exception
-        if (validator.fails()) {
+        // If validation fails, throw an exception if (validator.fails()) {
             throw new ValidationException('Validation exception', (validator.errors.all() as any));
         }